Veeco Instruments (NASDAQ:VECO) Issues Q2 Earnings Guidance

-Veeco Instruments (NASDAQ:VECO – Get Free Report) updated its second quarter earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.38-0.48 for the period, compared to the consensus earnings per share estimate of $0.43.
+Veeco Instruments (NASDAQ:VECO – Get Free Report) issued an update on its second quarter earnings guidance on Tuesday morning.
+The company provided EPS guidance of $0.38-0.48 for the period, compared to the consensus EPS estimate of $0.43.
 The company issued revenue guidance of $165-185 million, compared to the consensus revenue estimate of $175.22 million.

-Veeco Instruments (NASDAQ:VECO – Get Free Report) last posted its quarterly earnings data on Wednesday, February 14th.
-The semiconductor company reported $0.40 earnings per share for the quarter, topping the consensus estimate of $0.31 by $0.09.
+Veeco Instruments (NASDAQ:VECO – Get Free Report) last posted its quarterly earnings results on Wednesday, February 14th.
+The semiconductor company reported $0.40 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.31 by $0.09.
+The business had revenue of $173.92 million for the quarter, compared to analyst estimates of $170.00 million.
 Veeco Instruments had a positive return on equity of 11.10% and a negative net margin of 4.56%.
-The firm had revenue of $173.92 million for the quarter, compared to analysts’ expectations of $170.00 million.
-On average, equities analysts forecast that Veeco Instruments will post 1.39 EPS for the current year.
+On average, sell-side analysts predict that Veeco Instruments will post 1.39 EPS for the current fiscal year.

 Insider Activity

-In related news, SVP Adrian Devasahayam sold 5,000 shares of Veeco Instruments stock in a transaction that occurred on Thursday, March 14th.
-The stock was sold at an average price of $34.10, for a total value of $170,500.00.
-Following the transaction, the senior vice president now directly owns 67,278 shares of the company’s stock, valued at $2,294,179.80.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-In other Veeco Instruments news, CEO William John Miller sold 24,201 shares of Veeco Instruments stock in a transaction that occurred on Thursday, March 21st.
+In other news, SVP Adrian Devasahayam sold 5,000 shares of the company’s stock in a transaction on Thursday, March 14th.
+The stock was sold at an average price of $34.10, for a total transaction of $170,500.00.
+Following the completion of the sale, the senior vice president now directly owns 67,278 shares of the company’s stock, valued at $2,294,179.80.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+In other news, SVP Adrian Devasahayam sold 5,000 shares of the company’s stock in a transaction on Thursday, March 14th.
+The stock was sold at an average price of $34.10, for a total transaction of $170,500.00.
+Following the completion of the sale, the senior vice president now directly owns 67,278 shares of the company’s stock, valued at $2,294,179.80.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO William John Miller sold 24,201 shares of the stock in a transaction dated Thursday, March 21st.
 The stock was sold at an average price of $35.30, for a total value of $854,295.30.
-Following the completion of the sale, the chief executive officer now directly owns 545,091 shares in the company, valued at $19,241,712.30.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, SVP Adrian Devasahayam sold 5,000 shares of the business’s stock in a transaction that occurred on Thursday, March 14th.
-The shares were sold at an average price of $34.10, for a total value of $170,500.00.
-Following the sale, the senior vice president now owns 67,278 shares of the company’s stock, valued at approximately $2,294,179.80.
+Following the completion of the sale, the chief executive officer now directly owns 545,091 shares of the company’s stock, valued at $19,241,712.30.
 The disclosure for this sale can be found here.
-Insiders own 2.20% of the company’s stock.
+2.20% of the stock is currently owned by company insiders.

 Veeco Instruments Company Profile